SSCP Certification Exam Outline

 • Document and communicate findings (e.g., escalation)

-4.1 - Support incident lifecycle e.g., National Institute of Standards and Technology (NIST), International Organization for Standardization (ISO)
+4.1 - Understand and support incident response lifecycle (e.g., National Institute of Standards and Technology (NIST), International Organization for Standardization (ISO))

 • Containment